-Due to the delays in the external auditor's completing their audit of the accounts these weaknesses were not reported to the Council until 2023/24.
-Measures taken to address these during 2023/24 can be seen in the action plan available here.
+Due to the delays in the external auditor's completing their audit of the accounts these weaknesses were not reported to the Council until November 2024.
+The 2023/24 review of Value for Money also concluded that item (iii) remained unaddressed.
+Measures taken to address the remaining weakness during 2024/25 can be seen in the action plan available here.

-A number of external reviews were undertaken during 2023/24 which included: -
+A number of external reviews were undertaken during 2024/25 which included: -